coq/coq/doc/sphinx/addendum/ring.rst

 Error messages:

-.. exn:: bad ring structure
+.. exn:: Bad ring structure.

   The proof of the ring structure provided is not of the expected type.

-.. exn:: bad lemma for decidability of equality
+.. exn:: Bad lemma for decidability of equality.

   The equality function
   provided in the case of a computational ring has not the expected type.

-.. exn:: ring operation should be declared as a morphism
+.. exn:: Ring operation should be declared as a morphism.

   A setoid associated to the carrier of the ring structure has been found, but the ring operation should be declared as morphism.
 See :ref:`tactics-enabled-on-user-provided-relations`.